 What is the optimal number of TIM Observations per teacher to get actionable data?

 Check out this post: How many observations do I need?

 What’s the best grade a teacher can get on the TIM-O?

 No, no, no!!
 The TIM-O doesn’t grade teachers.
 The unit of observation is a lesson, not a teacher.
 It is understood that excellent teachers can and should function at a range of technology integration levels.
-A teacher who was facilitating a transformation level lesson on Friday might be very appropriately introducing a new concept with an entry level lesson on Monday.
+A teacher who was facilitating a Transformation level lesson on Friday might be very appropriately introducing a new concept with an Entry level lesson on Monday.
 A series of TIM observations has value within a coaching environment.
 The only recommended way of associating teachers with TIM levels is as a range of levels.
 PD efforts should be directed toward expanding that range so that the “high water mark” of the range moves toward higher levels of technology integration.

 How are observations initiated and tracked in the system?
 Can only administrators make observations?

-- District administrators are granted observer status.
+- District administrators are granted observer permission for the entire district.

 Where can I get more information about managing the TIM-O for my school or district?